ironsheep/P2-vscode-langserv-extension/TASKS-User-RPi.md

 ## Development Machine Setup and Configuration

-### Installing FlexProp

-On the Raspberry Pi platform we'll use `git(1)` to download the FlexProp souce, unlike on the MacOS and Windows machines where we instead get the latest binaries by downloading a `flexprop-{version}.zip` file from the [FlexProp Releases Page](https://github.com/totalspectrum/flexprop/releases) and upacking the zip file to produce a `flexprop` folder containing the new version.

-**NOTE**: *The flexprop toolset does not have a standard install location.
-So we will likely have many locations amongst all of us P2 users.
-You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.
-Alternatively, it should be safe to just follow what I do in these instructions explictly.
-This has the benefit that more of us will be able to help each other out with tools problems as more of us will be set up the same.*

-#### Setup and Configure for P2 development: RaspiOS
+### Setup and Configure for P2 development: RaspiOS

-##### The Rasperry Pi OS (RaspiOS)
+#### The Rasperry Pi OS (RaspiOS)

-On my raspberry Pi's I run **rspios** as distributed by [raspberrypi.org](https://www.raspberrypi.org/) from the [downloads page](https://www.raspberrypi.org/software/operating-systems)
+On my raspberry Pi's I run **raspios** as distributed by [raspberrypi.org](https://www.raspberrypi.org/) from the [downloads page](https://www.raspberrypi.org/software/operating-systems)

 I tend to want the best performance from my gear so on my RPi-3's and RPi-4's I tend to run the 64bit raspios.

 I've been doing this for quite a while and have a small farm of RPi's.
 I tend to place the image on a uSD card and then boot from it initially with a keyboard and screen attached.
 I then "welcome" my new machine to my network and time zone and give it a hostname unique and generally fortelling of this purpose of this new RPi.
+I enable the SSH and VNC services to enable me to access these RPis remotely.
 I also end up running the classic update sequence to ensure my new machine has the latest software available as well as all the latest security patches:

 ```bash
 # my update process which I run each time when I first log into my machine after a bit of time away